Brookings Institution Summer Internship

-- Two letter of recommendations (at least one from a faculty member familiar with your work in African Studies)
+- Two letters of recommendations (At least one from a faculty member familiar with your work in African Studies)

 - A copy of your un-official SLU Transcript

-The intern selected by the on-campus committee will be notified after spring break and expected to confirm their commitment to the internship by mid-March.
+The intern selected by the on-campus committee will be notified shortly after the deadline expected to confirm their commitment to the internship by late March.